DeMarco Murray: Philadelphia Eagles

-As the weeks progressed, Murray grew increasingly frustrated, with the offensive line not generating the running lanes needed, being required to frequently run laterally instead of downhill and not being seen as a good fit in the team's offensive system, which always ran in the shotgun.
+As the weeks progressed, Murray grew increasingly frustrated with the offensive line not generating the running lanes needed, resulting in him being required to frequently run laterally instead of downhill and not being seen as a good fit in the team's offensive system, which always ran in the shotgun.

-During Week 13 game against the New England Patriots, Murray was demoted because the team decided the smaller, quicker Darren Sproles would be more effective.
-Murray registered eight carries for 24 yards in the game, while Sproles recorded 66 yards on 15 carries, and 34 yards on four catches.
+During a Week 13 35–28 road victory over the New England Patriots, Murray was demoted because the team decided the smaller, quicker Darren Sproles would be more effective.
+Murray registered eight carries for 24 yards in the game, while Sproles recorded 66 yards on 15 carries, and 34 yards on four receptions.
 Murray reportedly had a conversation with owner Jeffrey Lurie over his role in the offense during the flight back to Philadelphia.
 Murray struggled to get touches after the return of Ryan Mathews, who started the remaining four games.
 Murray finished third on the team in rushing in the next two games, behind Sproles and Mathews, posting only eight snaps with two rushing attempts in a 40–17 loss to the Arizona Cardinals for three yards.
-He led the team in carries and rushes in a Week 16 38–24 loss to the Redskins with five carries for 27 yards and a touchdown.
+He led the team in carries and rushes during the Week 16 38–24 loss to the Redskins with five carries for 27 yards and a touchdown.
 Murray fumbled a pitch that was returned by DeAngelo Hall for a touchdown just when the Eagles were within six points.

 Going into the final game of the season against the Giants, head coach Chip Kelly was fired and offensive coordinator Pat Shurmur became the interim head coach.
 Murray rushed for a 54-yard touchdown on his first carry and finished the 35–30 victory with 5.8 yards per carry average, his highest of the year.
-Murray finished the year with 193 carries for 702 yards, and had only two games with over 20 carries, his lowest output since 2012.
+Murray finished the 2015 season with 193 carries for 702 yards and six touchdowns, and had only two games with over 20 carries, his lowest output since 2012.
+Murray's contract with the Eagles is frequently regarded as one of the worst free agent contracts in NFL history.